karlseguin/the-little-mongodb-book/en/mongodb.markdown

 	db.unicorns.update({name: 'Aurora'},
 		{$push: {loves: 'sugar'}})

-The [Update Operators](http://docs.mongodb.org/manual/reference/operator/update/#update-operators) section of the MongoDB website has more information on the other available update operators.
+The [Update Operators](http://docs.mongodb.org/manual/reference/operator/update/#update-operators) section of the MongoDB manual has more information on the other available update operators.

 ## Upserts ##
 One of the more pleasant surprises of using `update` is that it fully supports `upserts`.
 An `upsert` updates the document if found or inserts it if not.
 Upserts are handy to have in certain situations and when you run into one, you'll know it.
 To enable upserting we pass a parameter to update `{upsert:true}`.